Anyonomous1/Python-Data-Science/README.md

 -seaborn
 -numpy

-It doesn't use a csv or a dedicated file used data is integrated.
+It doesn't use a csv or a dedicated file, used data is integrated.